Ferenc Károlyi: Estates

 Ferenc acquired Ecséd manor (which his father had tried to acquire in 1731 as it was adjacent to the existing Károlyi estates in many places), which he transformed together with Nyíregyháza.
 Originally, Nyíregyháza was not very profitable due to its small population, however, in 1753 Ferenc decided to settle it, reaching an agreement with Szabolcs County, and the settlement patent issued in 1753 provided the conditions necessary for those moving to Nyíregyháza to start life here again.
 Nyíregyháza eventually flourished in the 1770s during his son Antal's ownership.

 Nagykároly Printing House

 Ferenc founded the Nagykároly Printing House in 1754, which operated with minor interruptions until 1827.
-The printing house received it's royal license to operate on 27 October 1755.
+The printing house received its royal license to operate on 27 October 1755.
 In its early years, the printing house published two geographical works, in addition to a few alphabet books.
 Towards the end of his life, Károlyi himself was involved in publishing texts, and two French translations of religious content were published under his name.
 The series of publications printed in Nagykároly includes, among others, two works by Miklós Révai published in 1778.